Darren Lockyer: 2011

 After performing well at Broncos pre-season training in January, Lockyer declared himself available for the full representative football calendar of 2011.

 On 28 March 2011, Lockyer announced his retirement stating that the 2011 season will be his final year in the National Rugby League after deciding not to go to the Super League with the promoted Widnes Vikings.

 On 1 May, Lockyer was named captain in the 17-man squad for the annual ANZAC Test Match in his usual position of five-eighth.
-Lockyer finished his final ANZAC Test match on a good note, leading the Kangaroos to a 20-10 victory, equalling Ruben Wiki's record of 55 Test games at Test level, having a big hand in setting up two tries the first for Billy Slater with a bomb, the second with a pop-pass play to Paul Gallen, ending in the hands of test-debutant and Broncos teammate Jahral Yow Yeh.
+Lockyer finished his final ANZAC Test match on a good note, leading the Kangaroos to a 20–10 victory, equalling Ruben Wiki's record of 55 Test games at Test level, having a big hand in setting up two tries the first for Billy Slater with a bomb, the second with a pop-pass play to Paul Gallen, ending in the hands of test-debutant and Broncos teammate Jharal Yow Yeh.

 Lockyer was selected in Game I of the 2011 State of Origin series at five-eighth and as captain, making 34th appearance for Queensland, equalling the all-time record of Allan Langer.
 Lockyer set up and made the final pass for Billy Slater's match winning try.
-Darren was selected for the following two games, Game 2, a loss, however led the Maroons to a nail-biting decider win of 34-24; ending his prolific Origin career on a high, with 6-straight series wins and a memorable speech.
+Darren was selected for the following two games, Game 2, a loss, however led the Maroons to a nail-biting decider win of 34–24; ending his prolific Origin career on a high, with 6-straight series wins and a memorable speech.

 In Round 22, on 7 August, Lockyer played his all-time record-equalling 349th club game against the New Zealand Warriors at home, Suncorp Stadium.
-Brisbane won the game 21-20 thanks to a field goal slotted in by halfback Wallace.
+Brisbane won the game 21–20 thanks to a field goal slotted in by halfback Wallace.
 The following Friday, on 12 August, Lockyer officially broke the record for most NRL games played at 350 with a win over the North Queensland Cowboys in front of a capacity crowd Dairy Farmers Stadium.

 The NRL's CEO David Gallop presented Lockyer with the match ball afterwards.

 In the second week of the finals series, Lockyer and the Broncos came up against his former mentor Bennett in a match billed as a farewell for one of the two champions.
-Lockyer was responsible for putting Ben Teo in for the first try, but with Brisbane up 12-6 and under 10 minutes remaining, Lockyer came too close to a jumping Gerard Beale and collected the knee of the Broncos winger to the face, fracturing his cheekbone.
+Lockyer was responsible for putting Ben Teo in for the first try, but with Brisbane up 12–6 and under 10 minutes remaining, Lockyer came too close to a jumping Gerard Beale and collected the knee of the Broncos winger to the face, fracturing his cheekbone.
 Lockyer played through the pain, but missed a tackle which helped set up a game tying Dragons try through Brett Morris.
 With the game sent to Golden Point, Lockyer, in what would eventually be the last act of his career, sealed the match for the Broncos with a 30m field goal in the 82nd minute.
 Lockyer underwent surgery to repair the cheekbone and tried everything to ensure he played the Preliminary Final- even flying from Brisbane to Sydney by helicopter so he could stay at a low altitude.
-But ultimately, he was forced to pull out from the squad, and watched from the sidelines as Brisbane fell 26-14 to Manly- a team Lockyer had helped Brisbane beat just a month earlier- resulting in the end of his legendary career.
+But ultimately, he was forced to pull out from the squad, and watched from the sidelines as Brisbane fell 26–14 to Manly – a team Lockyer had helped Brisbane beat just a month earlier – resulting in the end of his legendary career.
 He was named the 2011 Brisbane Broncos season's player of the year.

-On 16 October 2011, he captained Australia to a 42-6 win against New Zealand in his last Test game in Australia at Newcastle's Hunter Stadium.
+On 16 October 2011, he captained Australia to a 42–6 win against New Zealand in his last Test game in Australia at Newcastle's Hunter Stadium.
 Lockyer ended his career captaining the Australian national team to victory in the 2011 Four Nations.
 His last match was the Four Nations final at Elland Road against England; he scored a try with the last play of the match, and his final touch was a rather embarrassing one- an unsuccessful conversion attempt from in front of the posts.